 Burnell McKenna’s botanical paintings are larger than life sized, bold rich in colour and explorative of the natural world.
-She has a deep affinity for all forms wildlife, an array of flowers, birds and insects which feature in my work; having spent her childhood in the Caribbean countryside where tropical wildlife abounds.
-Her suggestive original abstracts are also influenced by colours and textures existing in nature twisting towards a human interpretation of emotions, responses to challenges and challenges the perception of perfection and beauty.
-Self taught, her work is admired and collected by private collectors in Europe, USA & Ireland.
-‘Kerry Foxgloves’ was selected for The Society of Botanical Artists ‘Plantae 2020’ exhibition.
-Her paintings are also featured in the Association of British Botanical Artists’ Purely Botanical Exhibition I & II, 2020 and 2021
+She has a deep affinity for all forms wildlife, an array of flowers, birds and insects which feature in her work; having spent her childhood in the Caribbean countryside.
+Her suggestive original abstracts are also influenced by colours and textures existing in nature twisting towards a human interpretation of emotions, responses to climate change and challenges the perception of perfection and beauty.

 Nature, Art & Soul